blinks/ozymandias/README.markdown

 (See PLAYTESTING.md for print-and-play information.)

 ## Components
-- A collection of factions [cubes / gems] in three colors.
+- A collection of factions [cubes / gems] in four colors.
+  - Three that match card suits, and a fourth that can't score.
 - A deck of cards.
 - A set of sectors [hex tiles].
 - A set of six colony disks for each player.